 |

 The Bewsian is a history of Secondary Education in Bewsey (1934-1993)The information in this section is based on a booklet, I attended Bewsey Secondary Modern between 1974 and 1979.
 Some of my memories are included at the end.
 If you attended Bewsey Secondary Modern/Bewsey County High School, and wish to share your memories, do please use the Feedback link.
-If you have relevant photos for which you own the copyright, attach them to the email address (no bigger than 800 pixels wide by 600 high please).
+If you have relevant photos for which you own the copyright, attach them to the email address.

 The Founding of the School